beerfactory/brewbox-doc/specifications.rst

 Specifications
 ##############

-The rirst part of this documentation describes the `context`_ in which BrewBox can help.
-Second part addresses the description of the `functional requirements`_ BrewBox must meet.
-Last part describes `non functional requirements`_ which must be satisfied by BrewBox in order to be implemented by any hobbyist having some time and a minimum of knwoledge in electronic and computing.
+First part of this documentation describes the `context`_ in which BrewBox can help.
+Second part addresses the description of the `functional requirements`_ achieved by BrewBox.
+Last part describes `non functional requirements`_ which must be satisfied by BrewBox in order to be implemented by any hobbyist having some time and a minimum of knowledge in electronic and computing.

 .. note::

-   BrewBox are not *set in stone*.
+   BrewBox requirements are not *set in stone*.
 Any comments or improvement proposals are welcome.

 Context
 ========